nstack-io/docs/docs/guides/Android/Android-Terms.md

 ### Terms Details

 To present Terms content in your app use `NStack.Terms.getTermsDetails()`.
-This function will serve the latest available `TermsDetails` from NStack:
+This function will serve the latest available `TermsDetails` from NStack.

 ```kotlin
 when (val result = NStack.Terms.getTermsDetails(